b-harvest/gravity-dex-upgrade-test/v5.0.5/README.md

 --node tcp://localhost:36657 \
 --yes

-# Wait for a while for the proposal to pass
+# wait for a while for the proposal to pass

 # query the proposal to check if it is passed
 # the status should be PROPOSAL_STATUS_PASSED